PUT ON THE WHOLE ARMOUR OF GOD (Part 3)￼

 Therefore, just as the Roman soldier always protects his head with his helmet, so must you also always put on as “a helmet the hope of salvation” to protect your mind (1 Thess.
 5:8 NKJV).

 The hope of salvation!

 This hope is not a mere wish, desire, optimism, or expectation of good.
-Rather, it is a living and eternal hope, both sure and steadfast, based on the unfailing and eternal promises of God.
+Instead, it is a living and eternal hope, both sure and steadfast, based on the unfailing and everlasting promises of God.